1. Definitions

 11.9 Amendment

-Any changes or modifications to this Agreement must be in writing and signed by both parties to be valid.
+Changes must be in writing and signed by both parties.

 11.10 Waiver

-No waiver of any term or provision in this Agreement will be deemed a further or continuing waiver of such term or any other term.
+No waiver of any term constitutes continuing waiver of that or other terms.

 11.11 Assignment

-Neither party may assign its rights or obligations under this Agreement without the prior written consent of the other party.
+Neither party may assign rights or obligations without prior written consent.

 11.12 Survival